Computers and printing

 - There is no need to book, but you may have to wait for a short time during busy periods.

-There are currently no charges for using the computers at Bletchley Library, Central Library or Wolverton Library, but resources are limited.
+There are currently no charges for using the computers for up to one hour.

 Computers are offered on a first come first served basis with an initial free session lasting one hour.
 Any additional sessions will be charged at £1.30 per 30 minutes and subject to availability.